queso-fuego/UEFI-GPT-image-creator/README.md

 `qemu.bat`/`qemu.sh` is included as an example, change the drive and bios names as needed, as well as any other parms.

+## Dependencies
+C compiler with support for C11 or higher, for UTF-16 string literals/u"" strings

 ## Build
 Windows: `build` \
 Linux/BSD: `./build.sh`